Academic Training across the London School of Radiology

 IAT trainees have an academic base hospital or university and then join a clinical training scheme.
 The posts are advertised with the academic and clinical base pre-decided and cannot be changed.

-Currently the following schemes have ACF and CL trainees but the schemes with ACF and CL trainees varies:
+Currently the following schemes have ACF and CL trainees:

-– St George’s Hospital & Institute of Cancer Research
+– St George’s Hospital & The Institute of Cancer Research, London

 Overview of Core Training (ST1-3)